-- Albert Sensor: Yes. (b) (3) (B)

-(b) (3) (B)

-- County-level Information: 23% of locals are members of EI-ISAC.

-- Polling Hours: 6:00am-6:00pm (ET)

-- Official Election Website: www.elect.ky.gov
+- Local EI-ISAC Membership: 23% of locals are members of EI-ISAC. - Polling Hours: 6:00am-6:00pm (ET) - Official Election Website: www.elect.ky.gov

-Voter Registration: Kentucky has a top-down voter registration system, meaning the commonwealth controls the input and management of the commonwealth-wide voter registration database.
+- Voter Registration: Kentucky has a top-down voter registration system, meaning the commonwealth controls the input and management of the commonwealth-wide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
-The online, mail-in, and in-person voter registration deadline is October 5, 2020.

-- Vote Casting: Kentucky uses paper ballots and DREs without VVPAT.
+The online, mail-in, and in-person voter registration deadline is October 5, 2020. - Vote Casting: Kentucky uses paper ballots and DREs without VVPAT.
 Vote casting without VVPAT is higher risk due to the lack of software independence through a paper backup.
 On Election Day, most polling places will be open from 6:00am-6:00pm (ET).
 Voters in line by 6:00pm will be permitted to vote.
 Polling places in the Central Time Zone will also be open from 6:00am-6:00pm (CT). - Mail-in Ballots: The deadline to request a mail-in ballot is Tuesday, October 27, 2020, Mail-in ballots must be returned by the close of polls on Election Day. - Early Voting: Due to COVID-19, Kentucky has added in-person early voting beginning October 13, 2020.
 Mail-in ballots must be returned by close of polls on Election Day.

-- Supervisor Protective Security Advisor (SPSA) (b) (6) will provide in-person support at the Kentucky SoS Office. - Cybersecurity Advisor (D) (6) will provide virtual support for Kentucky on Election Day. - Regional Director Robinson, Regional Sector Outreach Coordinator (D) (6) and Regional Operations .
-Manager (b) (6) will be providing virtual support to all Region IV states.
+- Supervisor Protective Security Advisor (SPSA) will provide in-person support at the Kentucky SoS Office. - Cybersecurity Advisor (b) (6) will provide virtual support for Kentucky on Election Day. - Pa.
+It house the second of the Regional Director Robinson, Regional Sector Outreach Coordinator (b) (6) and Regional Operations Manager (b) (6) will be providing virtual support to all Region IV states.